-7 Things to Know About the iPhone XS iOS 14.0.1 Update
+7 Things to Know About the iPhone XS iOS 14.1 Update

 For more on the iOS 13 jailbreak, head here.

-If security is important to you, think about installing the iOS 14 update right away.
+If security is important to you, think about installing the iOS 14/iOS 14.1 update right away.

 iOS 14.0 brought 11 new security patches to your iPhone.
 If you're interested in the exact nature of these improvements, you can read about them over on Apple's website.